 The Sony A7R IV has a grip that has been subtly redesigned to provide greater comfort and support for the middle and little fingers, and it is coated with a high-friction rubber when held.

 As a result, I have a camera that is comfortable to hold and secure in my hands.

 The Sony A7R IV feels quite sturdy, with excellent handling and simple and pleasant controls.

 Luckily!
 This camera, too, is weather-resistant.
 I discovered my ideal camera: a weather-resistant camera.

-Nothing is going to resist me from shooting now.
+Nothing is going to stop me from shooting now.

 Because of environmental sealings, my Sony A7R IV is weather and dust-resistant.

 I don’t have to be concerned about dust and moisture destroying it.

 Because I enjoy outdoor photography and want to use my camera in inclement weather, the Sony A7R IV is ideal.

 It’s either ride or die for me with this camera.